goofy2k/MIDI-sequencer/README.md

   - do not move or rename files to prevent a cascade of changes
   - just place a //FCKX patch near the change, so you can find them back with Search Everthing
   - **REDONE** the work starting form v6b or 7 until you reach the status of v9
-  - implement test_recorder.cpp, test_midi_ports, test_metronome in v10 NEW (take over useful snippets from v10)
+  - implement test_recorder.cpp, test_midi_ports, test_metronome in v10 NEW (take over useful snippets from v10)  recorder only the global and recorder instantiation, not the calls ( main() )
   - compiles OK, but firmware size too large
-  - v11 reduce logging level INFO > WARNING
+  - v11 reduce logging level INFO > WARNING no success